k4u5h1k/Shelly/README.md

 - Autojump support

 # DEVELOPMENT
-To add your own commands simply define it as a function above the `DEFINE YOUR FUNCTION ABOVE THIS LINE` line.
+To add your own commands simply define them as a function above the `DEFINE YOUR FUNCTION ABOVE THIS LINE` line.